 - Combine flour, baking powder, and salt in medium bowl.
 Set aside.

-Cut out desired matching shapes, rerolling scraps as needed.
+- Cut out desired matching shapes, re roll scraps as needed.
 Press unused dough into discs, wrap in plastic, and transfer to freezer to be used for a future recipe.

 Cream Tart Cake Assembly

-Pipe frosting on the top sugar cookie in the same way.
+- Pipe frosting on the top sugar cookie in the same way, then decorate.